-Comparing the 4 month aged Stave & Steel to the 2 month aged Apothic Inferno is rather startling because even with a shorter amount of barrel time the Apothic seemed to absorb the worst characteristics from the whiskey barrel with the burnt rubber and plastic.
+Comparing the four months aged Stave & Steel to the two months aged Apothic Inferno is rather startling because even with a shorter amount of barrel time the Apothic seemed to absorb the worst characteristics from the whiskey barrel with the burnt rubber and plastic.
 The 19 Crimes that only spent 30 days in rum barrels didn’t show much barrel influence at all.

-It also appears that, in general, Cabernet Sauvignon takes better to the barrel aging compared to Zinfandel though the Big Six Zinfandel did fairly well to earn a 4th place finish.
-The most difficult task for winemakers is to try and reign in the sweetness.
-Several of these wines had notes like Wine G (the Big Six red blend that is probably Zin dominant) that they would actually be decent wines if they were just a bit less sweet.
+It also appears that, in general, Cabernet Sauvignon takes better to the barrel aging compared to Zinfandel.
+However, the Big Six Zinfandel did reasonably well to earn a 4th place finish.
+The most challenging task for winemakers is to try and reign in the sweetness.
+Several of these wines had notes like Wine G (the Big Six red blend that is probably Zin dominant) that they would be decent wines if they were just a bit less sweet.

-Only the $17 Stave & Steel that came in 2nd held its own in the tasting to merit its price though the Barrelhouse Red at $13 and Mondavi Cab at $12 offer better value.
+Only the $17 Stave & Steel that came in 2nd held its own in the tasting to merit its price.
+However, the Barrelhouse Red at $13 and Mondavi Cab at $12 offer better value.

 It’s clear that this trend is not going away anytime soon.
-If you’re curious, these wines are worth exploring but be aware that they vary considerably in style, alcohol and sweetness.
+If you’re curious, these wines are worth exploring but beware that they vary considerably in style, alcohol and sweetness.
 Grab a few bottles and form your own opinion.

 But take my advice and have some good ole fashion real whiskey on standby.
 Those “bourbon standards” certainly came in handy after the tasting.